MaherDissem/Unsupervised-Anomaly-Detection-in-Noisy-Time-Series-Data-for-Enhancing-Load-Forecasting/README.md

 - [Load Forecasting](src/forecasting/)

-    Train and evaluate a forecasting model on either the contaminated or cleaned data (detected anomalies are imputed).
+    Train and evaluate a forecasting model on either the contaminated or the "cleaned" data where detected anomalies are imputed.

-    We employ the following models given forecasting parameters like the sequence size, forecast horizon, etc.
+    We train and evaluate the following models given parameters like the sequence size, forecast horizon, etc.

     - Seq2seq: a GRU-based seq2seq model for time series forecasting.